New Zealand at the 1948 Summer Olympics

 New Zealand competed at the 1948 Summer Olympics in London, England.
+It was their eighth appearance at the Olympics after their debut in 1908.
 Seven competitors, six men and one woman, took part in eight events in five sports.
 New Zealand was one of 22 nations that did not win any medals.

 Competitors

 The following table lists the number of New Zealand competitors who participated at the 1948 Summer Olympics according to gender and sport.
 The last surviving member of the 1948 Olympic team, swimmer Ngaire Lane, died on 9 July 2021.